 01 of 05

 To achieve this, you could use everything from milk jugs and soda bottles to packing peanuts, though this last filler is the least desirable for the environment... and the health of the plants.
-There are also products designed for this purpose: Try Better than Rocks, Packing Pearls, and Ups A Daisy, which are available at home improvement stores and garden centers.
+There are also products designed for this purpose, such as Better than Rocks, Packing Pearls, and Ups A Daisy, available at home improvement stores and garden centers.

 The advantages of lightening the pot can be significant, particularly if you ever have to move the pot or are putting it on a deck or balcony where weight can be an issue.
 A large pot filled with damp soil and plants can be so heavy it could compromise the integrity of the structure over time.
 Generally, the more soil a pot has, the more it will retain water, and that can be a good thing.
 In a huge pot, though, it can take an enormous amount of water just to moisten all the soil in the pot.

 If you do fill the bottom of your pot with lightweight material, it's a good idea to separate the filler from the soil.
 To do so, cut a piece of plastic screening big enough to fit into your pot, and then put it over whatever filler you have in the bottom of the pot.
 Separating the soil from the other material makes cleaning up and emptying the pot much easier at the end of the season.